sachaMorin/np-random-forest/README.md

 Booststrapping, restricted search space for splitting nodes and the large amount of learners in a random forest should all improve performance on the holdout set.

-All experiments were ran 10 times and averaged.
+All experiments were run 10 times and averaged.
 The average test error is as follows :

 Number of Trees | 1 | 64 | 128
 ----------|-------:|---------:|---: